Anonymous-icpc-submission/ICPC2020-quick-remedy-commits/README.md

 The repository contains:

-systems.csv: This csv file contains the list of 1,497 GitHub projects cloned for the analysis.
+_systems.csv_: This csv file contains the list of 1,497 GitHub projects cloned for the analysis.

-tagged-commits.csv: The list of 500 tagged commits.
+_tagged-commits.csv_: The list of 500 tagged commits.